colehaus/colex/content/posts/innocuous-invidious-majoritarian-tyrannies/main.md

 Invidious tyranny of the majority occurs when the weak preferences of many outweigh the strong preferences of the few such that [the actual outcome doesn't maximize utility/satisfaction of preferences]{.noted}[^efficiency].

 For example, the lamb gets -10 utils from being eaten.
 Each wolf gets 2 utils from eating the lamb.
 The aggregate net utility of eating the lamb is -6, but their are two votes for and only 1 against.
+On the other hand, if the wolves were fanatical gourmands that each got 15 utils from eating the lamb, [we wouldn't call their feast a tyranny of the majority]{.noted}[^rights].

 In symbols,